gselander/pq-suites/draft-spm-lake-pqsuites.md

 The cipher suites defined in {{RFC9528}} rely on Elliptic Curve Cryptography (ECC) for key exchange and authentication, making them vulnerable in the event that a Cryptographically Relevant Quantum Computer (CRQC) is realized.

-This document specifies how EDHOC can operate in a post-quantum setting using both signature-based and PSK-based authentication, and defines the corresponding cipher suites.
+This document specifies how EDHOC can operate in a post-quantum setting using both signature-based and PSK-based authentication, and defines corresponding cipher suites.

 ## Terminology # {#terminology}